emath12/MintPorfolio/finance_app/README.md

 that indicated user login, configured highcharts library to accept backend code, took final pass at styling on all pages.
 3. Daphne: Worked on frontend and created profile page for users.
-Designed frontend using React-Bootstrap to style all pages of the site.
-Specific features of note include the landing page, filter search containing S&P 500 tickers, accordion dropdown of portfolio metrics and profile page.
+Designed frontend using React-Bootstrap to style main pages of the site.
+Specific pages/features of note include the landing page, layout and filter search containing S&P 500 tickers of build page, accordion dropdown for portfolio metrics, and profile page.
 Standardized style across site.
 4. Kenan: Wrote first pass at authentication.
 Configured initial database to accept the creation of new users.